History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 Fixed capital can enter into circulation as value, however, only to the extent that it passes away as use value in the production process.
 It pass, as value, into the product – i.e. as labour time worked up and stored in it – in so far as it passes away in its independent form as use value.
 In being used, it is used up, but in such a way that its value is carried over from its form into the form of the product.
 If it is not used, not consumed in the production process itself – if the machinery stands still, the iron rusts, the wood rots – then of course its value passes away together with its transitory presence as use value.

-This passage might explain something about the spectre of unemployment that haunts Kracauer’s little book.
-Unemployment was radically changed by this great era of rationalisations of the labour process at the beginning of the twentieth century, in which workers’ bodies became more closely bonded to the specific movements of machines, while specific demands were made of the appearance or Glanz of the employees.
-For many, the great fear was old age, but this fear doubles through these two determinations of the rationalisation process: that of the body subordinated to the machine; and that of the image of youth.
+This passage might explain something about the spectre of unemployment that haunts Kracauer’s book.
+Unemployment was radically changed by the rationalisations of the labour process at the beginning of the twentieth century.
+Workers’ bodies were strained in two movements: at once they were more closely bonded to the specific movements of machines, while specific demands were made of the appearance or Glanz of the employees.
+For many, the great fear was old age, but this fear doubles through these two rationalising processes.
+The body is to be ever more finely subordinated to the machine while it must maintain the image of youth.
 Kracauer describes this subjection of employees to machine work in clerical labour:

 The big banks and other firms in which expensive investment pays have mainly gone over to proper mechanisation.
 The commercial advantages of machine methods can hardly be overestimated; to take just one example, they enable the current-account departments in banks to make up accounts in the shortest possible time and update them hourly.
 Thanks to the intellectual labour invested in the equipment, its handmaidens are spared the possession of knowledge; if attendance at a commercial college were not compulsory they would need to know nothing at all.
 The mysteries of the firm are a closed book to them, since they deal only with figures.
 Just one thing is required of them: attention.
 This cannot wander free, but is under the control of the apparatus it controls.